SushainDevi/LLaMA-3-Like-Transformer-Model-Implementation/README.md

 This project demonstrates the essential components of transformer-based architectures and provides a solid foundation for building more advanced models like LLaMA 3.
 Whether for educational purposes or as a starting point for more complex applications, this project offers valuable insights into modern language modeling techniques.

 ---

-Feel free to use this structure as a starting point for your own experimentation with transformers and large language models!